radareorg/iaito/docs/source/building.rst

 Building Steps
 ~~~~~~~~~~~~~~

-The recommended way to build Cutter on Linux is by using CMake.
-Simply invoke CMake to build Cutter and its dependency radare2.
+The recommended way to build r2cutter on Linux is by using CMake.
+Simply invoke CMake to build r2cutter and its dependency radare2.

 .. code:: sh